valeria-va/ROS2_rUBot_mecanum_ws/Documentation/01_rUBot_setup.md

     - Under Scopes, select the permissions required:
       - For repository sync, you usually need: repo (full control of private repositories)
     - Click Generate token
-  - Once the token is generated, copy it immediately.
+  - Once the token is generated, copy it immediately to a local file in your computer.
 You won't be able to see it again after leaving the page.